 Fact: Chances are, no matter what your age, you rely on your hearing to maintain connection with the world, and communicate with those close to you.
 How would it make others feel if you're not willing to try improving this vital activity?

 Myth: Wearing a hearing aid is a sign of old age.

 Fact: Actually, your hearing loss is probably more noticeable.
 Always saying what?, turning the TV up, or avoiding phone conversations and social gatherings is more apparent than having small, possibly invisible devices in your ears.
 Left unresolved, your problem could seriously affect the quality of relationships and friendships.

 Myth: If I had a hearing problem, I'd know about it".

 Fact: Usually not.
 Hearing loss often develops unnoticeably over several years.
 Most people compensate for the very gradual changes by asking others to repeat, turn the TV up louder possibly even reading lips.
 Allowed to continue, these habits mistakenly make you believe that there is no problem, or that it has gone away.

 Myth: A hearing loss just means sounds need to be louder".

 Fact: Not really.
 In most cases, you can hear people talking, but have difficulty understanding what they're saying.
 Perhaps you can understand just fine in quiet environments, but have trouble in noisy surroundings or in groups.
 Making all sound louder just makes understanding harder.
 It's why hearing aids are designed to amplify.

-© 2019 College of Hearing Aid Practitioners Association
+© 2023 College of Hearing Aid Practitioners of Alberta

 Website powered by MemberLeap